Whether you’ve been teaching two years or 20, take these steps to make sure you still love the classroom.Oct 01, 2020

 3. Share your workload.

-Just stop.
-You need your recovery time too, and there’s nothing quite as terrifying as a huge rolling cart stacked with projects, essays and quizzes to grade.
-Only bring home a manageable amount.
+You need your recovery time too.
+If you're now back working in a school building, only bring home a manageable amount.
+If you're teaching from home, set a specific schedule for when you'll be working and when you'll be enjoying home as home.
 (Also, remember that not everything needs to be graded.
 You know who you are.
 Admit you have a problem, and cut back by giving some work stamps or stickers for completion.)
 Another trick?
 Do what you least enjoy at school on your prep.
-If it’s grading, use your prep to grade and save what you enjoy more (maybe creating a Smart Board presentation or cutting up notecards) for your “homework.”
+If it’s grading, use your prep to grade and save what you enjoy more for your 'homework.'

 Yep, a little responsibility isn’t going to hurt them.
 In fact, they’ll probably enjoy it.
-Kids can use sanitizing wipes on desks and chairs, restock art boxes and organize the classroom library.
+If you and your students are meeting in a classroom, kids can use sanitizing wipes on desks and chairs or take turns organizing the classroom library.
 It might not be perfect, but it’ll get done way faster and save you the headache.

 6. Stop being your own enemy.